Old Time Week Classes - July 15-21, 2018

 After supper each night, students have the opportunity to participate in slow jams and singing sessions.
 At the slow jams, common tunes are played at a speed that is accessible even to beginners.
 The singing sessions are a chance to share your voice and songs.

-chances to dance a variety of traditional Southern Appalachian squares and circles.
-Thursday night features our valley’s long-standing weekly dance, the Old Farmers Ball.
+Evening dances will be held throughout the week, with plenty of chances to dance a variety of traditional Southern Appalachian squares and circles.
+Thursday features the long-standing weekly dance, the Old Farmers Ball.

 We offer a full-day program, taught by Melissa Hyman, for children ages 6-12.
 Children must have turned 6 by July 1st to participate.
 No exceptions please.
 Evening childcare for ages 3-12 will be provided at no additional cost.